Blockchain-Research-Center/secureGPT2/README.md

 # SecTransformer
-SecTransformer is an efficient secure transformer framework for chatGPT inference
+SecTransformer is an efficient secure transformer framework for transformer inference

 # Compiling SEAL